mvalentin123/lidars_ws/src/README.md

 ### 0.3 Connecting to computer

+All Horizon Lidar sensors are set to static IP address mode by default with an IP adress of 192.168.1.1XX (XX stands for the last two digit of the serial number)

+In our case our Lidar has an IP:  192.168.128

 Set the static IP address of the computer to 192.168.1.50 and the subnet mask to 255.255.255.0.

 In ubuntu 16.04 system